 But then it hit like a brick.
 "Christina, this is more serious than we originally thought."

 Getting diagnosed with cancer was one of the worst possible things I could have ever imagined.
 Would I lose my hair?
 Would my children be left without a parent?
 Why me?
 How could this happen?

-But the funny thing is that when I heard I had cancer, I knew immediately this was a unique chance to slow down and get off of the treadmill of doing, working, and living.
+I knew immediately this was a unique chance to slow down and get off of the treadmill of doing, working, and living.
 I was given the opportunity to begin appreciating who I am and the gifts I've been given.

 Five weeks in the hospital and months at home by myself away from people who carry germs gave me so much time to stop complaining about my career, my mistakes, and misfortunes.
 It gave me time to think on what I had accomplished and celebrate my uniqueness.

 The outpouring of support from people was overwhelming - it took my breath away.
 The cards, prayers, gifts, meals, rides to treatment had me rethink what it is meant to be on this planet.
 People came in search of me to let me know they were there for me and the outpouring of love was transformative.
 Their words awakened me and moved me.